We’re Here to Help

 To print, simply select Adobe PDF as your printer in the Print dialog box instead of your web browser.

 - Set page scaling to None

 - In the Print dialog box, check Auto-rotate and Center

 - In Page Sizing & Handling, check Choose paper source by PDF paper size

 Before you begin printing, make sure you’ve installed the most recent version of Adobe Reader -- available for free from Adobe’s website.

 Can I print tax forms from Tax Forms Helper® onto plain paper and send them to the IRS or SSA?

 If you plan to mail your taxes to the IRS or SSA, you must send scannable forms with Flint red OCR dropout ink for your Copy A forms and your accompanying summary transmittals.
 You may face delays and penalties for sending plain ink copies to federal agencies.

 What computer system or browsers can I use?

 Adams Tax Forms Helper Online works on all computer platforms with any modern web browser.
-Our application runs best on the latest versions of Mozilla Firefox, Google Chrome, Internet Explorer, Microsoft Edge and Safari.
+Our application runs best on the latest versions of Google Chrome, Mozilla Firefox, Microsoft Edge and Apple Safari.
 Firefox is recommended for ease of printing.